 - Strictly Necessary Cookies.
-These cookies are essential, as they enable you to move around Aptus Clinical’s website and use its features.
+These cookies are essential, as they enable you to move around Aptus Clinical and use its features.
 For example – the cookie to say you have/have not allowed cookies to be used on this site.

 - Performance Cookies.
 These cookies collect information about how you have used Aptus Clinical’s website.
-We use Google Analytics to help us understand how our site performs and track basic user behaviour, so we can try and improve our users experience.
+We use Google Analytics to help us understand how our site performs and track basic user behaviour.
+This aims to advise us and improve our users experience.

 - Targeting Cookies.
 Our advertising partners or other third-party partners may use these types of cookies to deliver advertising that is relevant to your interests.
-These cookies can remember that your device has visited a site or service and may also be able to track your device’s browsing activity on other sites or services other than Aptus Clinical.
-This information may be shared with organisations outside Aptus Clinical, such as business partners to provide aggregate Service usage statistics and aggregate Service testing.
+These cookies can remember that your device has visited a site or service.
+They may also be able to track your device’s browsing activity on other sites or services other than Aptus Clinical.
+This information may be shared with organisations outside Aptus Clinical.
+Such as business partners to provide aggregate Service usage statistics and aggregate Service testing.

 - Functionality Cookies.
-Aptus Clinical do not use this type of cookies, but just so you know: these cookies allow sites/services to remember how you’re logged in, when you logged in or out, and possibly anything you’ve done on a site while logged in.
+Aptus Clinical do not use this type of cookies, but just so you know: these cookies allow sites/services to remember how you’re logged in.
+As well as, when you logged in or out, and possibly anything you’ve done on a site while logged in.
 The information these cookies collect may be anonymous, and they are not used to track your browsing activity on other sites or services.

-The amount of time a cookie stays on your device is variable: the majority of cookies expire after the end of your browsing session – others persist for longer.
-In online advertising you can generally expect most advertising cookies to last about one month at most (although again it varies).
+The amount of time a cookie stays on your device is variable.
+The majority of cookies expire after the end of your browsing session - others persist for longer.
+In online advertising you can generally expect most advertising cookies to last about one month (although again it varies).

 First and third-party cookies